TimChiang0106/TimChiang/README.md

 </p>

 - Currently working as Cloud Support Engineer at CloudMile
-- Experience with GCP, Python, App, Networking
+- Experience with GCP, Python, App develop, Networking
+- Assisting customers in troubleshooting Google Cloud services and Google Workspace, providing clear information to clients on product features, functionality, and best practices.

 ---